 The light alloy housing of the rear wheel gearbox is connected via a joint with the single-arm paralever swing arm, which is also cast from light alloy.
 This wing arm retains the cardan shaft.
 An additional universal cardan joint at the pivot point of this link transfers power to the rear-wheel transmission, the housing of which is supported on the frame via a leading link.
 The cardan shaft is likewise connected with the output shaft of the gearbox via a universal joint.

 The paralever kinematics is designed so that no length change occurs, meaning no shift piece is necessary.
 A torsional vibration damper is integrated into the cardan shaft for greater comfort.
 At the pivot point on the frame - both on the light alloy frame with the K models and on the steel chassis of the opposed-twin engines, the paralever swing arm is borne on adjustable tapered roller bearings.
 Depending on the motorcycle type, the bevel gear on the rear axis transfers the drive torque in an appropriate fashion.
 The larger bevel gear - known as the crown wheel - is borne in a grooved ball bearing on the inside and on the outside in a roll core.
 The entire drivetrain is supported against the frame via a central suspension strut borne on the paralever arm.
-The prescribed oil changes are only performed as part of inspections.

 Together with the weight-optimized design of the swing arm and the 50 mm large bore hole in the axle pipe of the drive housing, this results in a significant reduction in unsuspended masses on the rear wheel.
 The chassis therefore reacts quickly and sensitively to unevenness.
 The bore hole in the axle pipe also ensures effective heat discharge out of the rear axle housing.